kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 *(Side note: `document.importNode()` is cool...[read more about it over on MDN](https://developer.mozilla.org/en-US/docs/Web/API/document.importNode)).*

 And if we review index.html in Chrome 36 or higher with the "Show user agent shadow DOM" box checked, it should look (almost) like the demo.
-And if we then do an "Inspect Element" check and look in the `<section>` tag (the shadow host), you'll see the template content (the shadow root).
+And if we then do an "Inspect Element" check and look in the `<section>` tag (which is the shadow host), you'll see the template content (which is the shadow root).

 <img src="/img/shadow-root.png" class="imgBorderMaxWidth" alt="The shadow host in the shadow root">